processout/processout-python/README.md

 - Custom       - *A custom field containing anything you want, sent back within all callbacks*
 - Sandbox      - *Decide weither or not to activate the sandbox mode*

-#### Attributes getters and setters
+#### Attribute getters and setters

-Every attributes has its own getter and setter, as such:
+Every attribute has its own getter and setter, as follows:

 ``` python
 @property